Frequently asked questions—Who should be included in the census?

 The questionnaire for your second residence must be partially completed and submitted.
 To complete the questionnaire for your secondary residence:

-• Visit Census collection in select northern and remote communities and press the Start questionnaire button.
+• Visit www.census.gc.ca and select the Start questionnaire button.

 • Enter the 16-digit secure access code printed on the invitation letter for that residence.
 Answer the first few questions regarding contact information.